tentwentyfour/ge-rss-reader/README.md

 * RSS feed reading engine is the inbuilt WordPress's engine
 * The news ticker effect is powered by the [jQuery Easy ticker plugin](http://www.aakashweb.com/jquery-plugins/easy-ticker/)
-* Default color styles are by Aakash Chakravarthy.
+* Default colour styles are by Aakash Chakravarthy.